 The orange bars indicate the subset of developers in our platform who passed our vetting process and were placed on client projects in 2020.
 While their rates range from $40-89, the highest majority of developers we placed had hourly rates between $50-65 USD per hour.
 To provide the best combination of expertise and value, we didn’t often go above or below this range in 2020.

-We have developers in our network on the low end of the scale with rates from $20-39and on the high end from $90-99, but none were placed on projects last year, and this is a common practice for Scalable Path.
+We do have developers in our network on the extremes with rates in the $20-39 range on the low end and $90-99 on the high end, but none were placed on projects last year, and this is a common practice for Scalable Path.
 From our experience, low rates often reflect a lack of experience, and these developers frequently don’t have the necessary experience to pass our technical interviews.
 On the other side of the spectrum, we find that we can find skilled developers to meet most of our clients’ needs within the $50-70/hr range, and going above that typically isn’t necessary.